theta360developers/plugin-guide/docs/fisheye.md

 Place the camera on tripod on stand it up on a table.

 Press the shutter button.

+Refer to the video above for the expected behavior of the camera, including LED and audio feedback.

 ### Confirm Pictures were Taken
 Connect camera to your computer with a USB cable.